CCI-MOC/hil/docs/developer-guidelines.md

 - [ ] Ensure any user, deployer or developer documentation is updated.
 - [ ] If a change affects an external API, be sure to update docs/rest\_api.md.
 - [ ] Testing:
-  - [ ] Ensure unit tests pass by running `py.test tests/unit` from the top-level haas directory.
+  - [ ] Ensure tests pass after making your changes by running `py.test tests/unit tests/stress.py` from the top-level haas directory.
+Parallel testing can be used on multi-core systems by running `py.test tests/unit tests/stress.py -n auto`
   - [ ] Add unit tests in the corresponding file and create one if none are present.
   - [ ] If practical, bug fixes should have an reproducing test to ensure that the bug does not come back.
   - [ ] Run deployment tests if code could affect switches

 ### Get agreement

-The HaaS effort appreciates all ideas and submissions.
+The HaaS project appreciates all ideas and submissions.
 In the past, we've discussed several alternatives to how things currently work (which we're trying to get better about writing down), and it would be good to have agreement that includes input from these past discussions as well as the wisdom of the community.
-The best way to do this is to email haas-dev-list@bu.edu, though you can also [file an issue](https://github.com/CCI-MOC/haas/issues) on github or speak with one of the core developers.
+The best way to do this is to [file an issue](https://github.com/CCI-MOC/haas/issues) on github, email haas-dev-list@bu.edu or speak with one of the core developers directly.

 ### Documentation